thinkcompute/thinkcompute.github.io/think_and_compute/06-brute-force.md

 name: py-linear_search
 linenos: True
 caption: |
     The linear search algorithm described in Python, including its test case.
-The source code of this listing is available [as part of the material of the course](http://comp-think.github.io/python/linear_search.py).
+The source code of this listing is available {Download}`as part of the material of the course<./python/linear_search.py>`.
 ---
 # Test case for the algorithm
 def test_linear_search(input_list, value_to_search, expected):